umass-cs-326/umass-cs-326.github.io/docs/06-homework/02-scrabble-starter/index.md

 <details>
 <summary><strong>Tips and Frequency Asked Questions</strong></summary>

 1. You can assume that an input to `baseScore()` can contain 1-2 wildcard characters, and this should be factored into the score calculation For example, if I input "cat", I should get 5 points (3 points for "c", 1 point for "a", and 1 point for "t").
-If I input "c*t", I should get 4 points (3 points for "c", 1 point for "a", and 0 points for "*").
+If I input "`c*t`", I should get 4 points (3 points for "c", 1 point for "a", and 0 points for "`*`").

 </details>